hmilyfyj/Note/one-pc-manage-multi-git-accounts.md

 ```
 ssh -T fengit
 Hi fengit!
-You've successfully authenticated, but GitHub does not provide shel l access.
+You've successfully authenticated, but GitHub does not provide shell access.
 ```

 ## 连接仓库